 Basic models simply offer High and Low manual settings which may be all you need.
 If you are away all day, you may prefer a programmable slow cooker with timer and a LED digital display panel.
-This allows you to select the High or Low heat setting as well as the number of hours based on your recipe.
-When done, it will switch automatically to keep warm mode till you get home.
+Select High or Low heat setting and the number of hours based on your recipe; when done, it will switch automatically to Keep Warm mode till you get home.

 A temperature probe offers a set-and-forget option, taking all the guesswork out of achieving perfect results while ensuring food safety.
 No more worrying whether meats such as poultry and pork have been properly cooked through.
 Once the probe detects that the internal temperature has been reached, the appliance switches to a Keep Warm mode.

 Size and Uses

 The main factors to consider before purchasing a slowcooker are how many people you will be cooking for as well as how often you plan on using this small appliance.
 Crock pot sizes vary from one to over eight quarts, so you first need to decide whether a small slow cooker will serve you well, or if you need a large slow cooker.
 Will you be preparing meals for yourself, just for the two of you, or for a large family?
 They’re also a very convenient option for those who love entertaining.

 Another consideration is how often you will be using your crock pot.
 Even if you’re only cooking for two, you might want to cook large meals so that you have leftovers for quick dinners or perhaps to freeze for later.
 The standard 6 quart would be a good option in this case, just as it would be convenient for main meals, soups and stews for a family of four to six.
 For side dishes, desserts, or if you are cooking for two, the 4 quart might be a better choice.